sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Started tidying up some todo's - got rid of hardcoding of key and iv lengths and 0x001d for curve ids. still more tbd

 - Yay! finally got it right (had to take back some of my copying stuff NSS do - they prepend AAD with 8 0x00's but copying that wasn't a good plan:-) Have now added the code to check the